Risersoft/CRM/pages/CRMWeb/crm_fieldreport.md

 ## Create

-You can create Dispatch by following the given steps:
+You can create field report by following the given steps:

 **STEP-1**: Click on **Enquiry → Reports→ Field Reports→ New Field Report**.